 Rudy took my right hand gently in both of his and raised it to his lips.
 His eyes flicked to mine for my reaction.
 I don’t know what he saw.
 For him it was an effortless gesture, over before my brain could engage.
 My whole hand tingled, and I wasn’t sure if he’d kissed the fingers, the back of my hand, or both.
-I’d never had a man kiss my hand before—not seriously anyway—and I found the sensation both thrilling and repulsive.
-[Back to Lazarus, Chapter 27
+I’d never had a man kiss my hand before—not seriously anyway—and I found the sensation both thrilling and repulsive.Back to Lazarus, Chapter 27

-I heard a lot about The Courtly Cowboy from one of the investigators in our office.
-I wouldn’t quite say he had a man-crush, but it was about as close as you could get with our relative positions.
-Working on death penalty appeals, it’s your job to find anything that was missed or should have been done differently at trial.
-Sometimes—understandably—it isn’t easy for the trial attorneys and investigators to not take that personally.
-Plus, considering how much the frustrated appellate teams are juggling, making nice with everyone isn’t always going to be our top priority.
+I heard a lot about The Courtly Cowboy from one of the investigators in our office, which was a little surprising.
+Working on death penalty appeals, a big part of our job was to find anything that was missed or should have been done differently at trial.
+Sometimes—understandably—it wasn’t easy for the trial attorneys and investigators to not take that personally.
+And on our side, considering how much frustrated appellate teams sometimes juggle, making nice with everyone isn’t always going to be our top priority.

 I can’t even begin to imagine the calculations that go into a successful hand-kiss: distance to the hand, placement (on or between fingers) and pressure (of the fingers holding the hand and the lips on the hand)… truly a lost art.
-I don’t remember much else about that trip, but I certainly do remember the CC kissing my hand.
+I don’t remember much else about that trip, but I will never forget Rudy—I mean, the Courtly Cowboy—kissing my hand.